simple-access-layer/source/dev_doc/design_doc/large_data_objects.md

 ### Definitions
 `get`: One of the SAL operations (`list, get, copy, put, delete`) for interacting with a node.  **This is not equivalent to an HTTP GET request.**

-large `DataObject`: An instance of a subclass of a SAL `DataObject` which is > 200 Mb but still
+large `DataObject`: An instance of a subclass of a SAL `DataObject` which is > 200 Mb.

 ## Requirements

 - Client `get` operation should be independent of node size i.e., it should not require additional parameters or headers to be passed.
-- Data objects are assumed to be
+- A large `DataObject` is assumed to fit within client-side memory.

 ## Architecture